nasiedlak/passcheck/README.md

 # Passcheck

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.
+The main goal of this web application is to allow users to set their desired password parameters and check the validty of an inputted password.

 ## Development server